alamhanz/hanz_kaggle/README.md

 # hanz_kaggle
-its just my kaggle collection beside my kernel at kaggle
+It is just my kaggle (Alamhanz) collection beside my kernel at kaggle (If you find one).